threefoldfoundation/tft-stellar/ThreeBotPackages/tfchainmigration_service/readme.md

 # Conversion Service

-JsX Service for converting Threefold tft's to Stellar tft's.
+Js-ng Service for converting Threefold tft's to Stellar tft's.
 To be used as a Threebot package.
-See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 ## Requirements